 About Ann McCallum Staats

-Hi, I’m Ann.
-I used to be a teacher, but now I’m a full-time author.
-I’ve lived in 3 countries and taught at 3 different levels.
-I’ve written over a dozen books, and I love oatmeal cookies.
+Fun Facts: I used to be a teacher, but now I’m a full-time author.
+I’ve taught 3 different levels and lived in 3 different countries (Canada, United Arab Emirates, and the United States).
+I’ve had over 15 books published and I once went skydiving for research.

 Here’s a secret.
 I never, ever thought I could be an author when I was a kid.
 Let me take you back …

 I grew up outside a tiny town in British Columbia, Canada.
 My dad built a house next to the Arrow Lakes.
-Back then there were no nail guns, so one day I was given the task of hammering in the spikey nails to hold down the flooring.
-I was terrible at it.
-If you pull up the carpet, you’ll see the bent over nails that my dad had to flatten into the floor after my failed attempt.
+Back then there were no automatic nail guns, so one day I was given the task of hammering in the spikey nails to hold down the flooring.
+I was terrible at it!
+If you pulled up the carpet, you would see the bent over nails that my dad had to flatten into the floor after my failed attempt.

 What I was good at was imagining.
 I made fairy dishes out of daisies and, with my brothers, battleships out of driftwood (Our job was to sink them using rocks thrown from the shore).
 I grew up reading and playing outdoors—skiing in the winter and swimming in the summer.
-Then it was time to go to university.
+Then it was time to leave home.

 After earning a teaching degree, I took the first job I was offered.
-It was for a one-room school in northern British Columbia.
-With ten students ranging from grade 1 to grade 7—I’ve never taught a 3rd grader—it was a cold, but fun year.
-In the winter, I had to plug my car into an electrical outlet so it wouldn’t freeze and crack.
+It was in a one-room school in northern British Columbia.
+With ten students ranging from grade 1 to grade 7 (I’ve never taught a 3rd grader), it was a COLD, but fun year.
+In the winter, I had to plug my car into an electrical outlet so the engine wouldn’t freeze and crack.
 Then there was the time a bear meandered through the schoolyard …

 My next big LIFE EVENT was when I moved to Maryland.
 It took me months to get used to traffic noise.
-After a while, I settled into teaching math for grades 4 and 5.
-I had two beautiful children while also earning a master’s degree in education.
-This was a good thing because I needed it for my next move.
-At first this new place felt like Mars.
+Eventually, I settled into teaching math for grades 4 and 5.
+I had two beautiful children while also earning my master’s degree in education.
+This was a good thing because I needed it for my next move, a place that felt like Mars.

-But why do I write?
-Mostly it’s because I’m curious.
-I love sharing my discoveries with others because where’s the joy in keeping these things to myself?
-I write mostly nonfiction and for all different ages.
-I work from an office at the back of my house and have a desk that faces the woods.
-This, along with family and friends, makes life pretty great!
+I’m often asked why I write.
+And, yes, the reality is hours upon hours of work, much of which will only be seen by me (and my critique group—bless you all).
+Mostly I write because I’m curious.
+I love learning and then sharing my discoveries with others because where’s the joy in keeping these things to myself?
+I write a lot of nonfiction and for all different ages.
+Lately, I’ve delved into fiction and, boy, that’s a learning curve (but equally fun)!
+I work from a home office with a desk that faces the woods.
+This, along with my husband (Rich), family, and friends, makes life pretty great!

 Woman Smiling